MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/android-java.md

 4. Once your project is created, select the project.
 5. Select **Settings** under your project.
 Your ingestion key is available under **Ingestion Key**.

-> ![NOTE]
+> [!NOTE]
-> Leave this tab open in your web browser or copy the key to a clipboard because you will need to use it later.
+> Leave this tab open in your web browser, or copy the key to a clipboard because you will need to use it later.

 ## Integrate
 1. Open your Android Studio project.
 If you don't have one, create a new project with **Empty Activity** in Android Studio.